-case the objective is economic, i.e. the reduction of compliance costs and the setting off of excess input tax of one group-company against output tax of another to minimise cash flow costs .
+Certain member states only allow VAT exempt organizations to apply VAT grouping, which is specifically aimed at facilitating the outsourcing of intragroup taxable services, while other member states do not allow companies that engage in exempt activities to join a tax group112.
+In the latter case the objective is economic, i.e. the reduction of compliance costs and the set off of excess input tax of one group-company against output tax of another to minimize cash flow costs113.